imamim/MinSnap-CrazyFlie2.1/README.md

 ﺏ
-# MinSnap-CrazyFlie2.1
+# minsnap-crazyflie
  The 2022 Gamma Team Integrated Swarm System Repository Reduced In Scope for 1 Drone Navigation Flight.
 It is open to development and its usability has been confirmed in swarm studies.
+This repository covers Minimum Snap Aggressive Trajectory Generation that passes through specific waypoints.

 ﺏ
 <img src="https://github.com/ITU-GammaTeam/GammaSwarm-Demo/blob/main/logo.png" width="720">

-# GammaSwarm-Demo

-The 2022 Gamma Team Integrated Swarm System Repository reduced in scope for any number of drones for actions:
+The 2022 Gamma Team Minimum Snap Trajectory Repository reduced in scope for 1 drones that covers this action:

 - Takeoff
 - Loiter
-- 2D Formation
 - Navigation Flight
 - Landing

 with _CrazyFlie 2.1_ drones.
-It is open to development and its usability has been confirmed in swarm studies.For more information please look at wiki of this project.
+It is open to development and its usability has been confirmed in swarm studies.

 **Or you can look Teknofest 2023 Heterogeneous Swarm Robots Competition _[Project Report](https://drive.google.com/file/d/1Wdwlqqi9w5jY0oGLyqyqK5ytAj6Xoze8/view?usp=sharing)_